-Heyman’s work is included in such public collections as the Library of Congress, New York Public Library, Yale University Art Gallery, Virginia Museum of Fine Arts, Baltimore Museum of Art, Princeton University Art Museum, Hood Museum of Art, the RISD Museum and the Minneapolis Institute of Arts.
-Awards include a Guggenheim Fellowship (2010), a Pew Fellowship in the Arts (2009), three RISD Professional Development Grants and residencies at Yaddo, MacDowell, the Awagami Paper Factory, the MI-LAB Nagasawa Art Park, Japan and the Fine Arts Work Center.
+Heyman’s work is included in numerous public collections including the Metropolitan Museum of Art, Library of Congress, New York Public Library, Yale University Art Gallery, Virginia Museum of Fine Arts, Baltimore Museum of Art, Princeton University Art Museum, Hood Museum of Art, RISD Museum and the Minneapolis Institute of Arts.
+Awards include a Guggenheim Fellowship (2010), a Pew Fellowship in the Arts (2009), numerous RISD and Princeton University Professional Development Grants and residencies at Yaddo, MacDowell, the Awagami Paper Factory, the MI-LAB Nagasawa Art Park, Japan and the Fine Arts Work Center.

 Exhibitions of Heyman’s work have been held at the St. Louis Museum of Art, Virginia Museum of Fine Art, Philadelphia Museum of Art, Baltimore Museum of Art, Amon Carter Museum of American Art, Pennsylvania Academy of Fine Arts, University of Iowa Museum of Art, Hood Museum of Art, New York Public Library and Cade Tompkins at Spring Break Art Show.
 Heyman has lectured widely including at MOMA, Princeton University Museum of Art, Philadelphia Museum of Art, Tyler School of Art, Oberlin College, Columbia University, Connecticut College, Hunter College, the Hood Museum, Amon Carter Museum of American Art and Cranbrook School of Art.